levyjeff/levyjeff.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Welcome to Data and Programming for the Harris 1st-year MPP students!
+{{ "uiuc" | emoji }} Welcome to Data and Programming for the Harris 1st-year MPP students!
 Time to start your Python journey.